andrew/ultimate-awesome/README.md

 - [awesome-ai-coding-tools](https://github.com/ai-for-developers/awesome-ai-coding-tools) - A curated list of AI-powered coding tools.
 - [nlp-with-ruby](https://github.com/arbox/nlp-with-ruby) - Curated List: Practical Natural Language Processing done in Ruby.
 - [awesome-hdl](https://github.com/drom/awesome-hdl) - Hardware Description Languages.
+- [awesome-detection-engineering](https://github.com/infosecB/awesome-detection-engineering) - Detection Engineering is a tactical function of a cybersecurity defense program that involves the design, implementation, and operation of detective controls with the goal of proactively identifying malicious or unauthorized activity before it negatively impacts an individual or an organization.
 - [awesome-sar](https://github.com/RadarCODE/awesome-sar) - A curated list of awesome Synthetic Aperture Radar (SAR) software, libraries, and resources.
 - [awesome-bluesky](https://github.com/fishttp/awesome-bluesky) - A list of all known tools available for the Bluesky platform.
 - [awesome](https://github.com/alpine-collective/awesome) - 🚀A curated list of awesome resources related to Alpine.